JuiceLizard/DemonGirls/README.md

 The original game was made by VanRipper (free on Steam: https://store.steampowered.com/app/1289310/Helltaker/)

-« Demon Girls » t-shirts are available.
+« Demon Girls » t-shirts are available here: https://juicelizard.myspreadshop.fr/

 New levels in Heaven are now available.

 You can make your own levels or graphics by modifying the source code.